Real-Time Dam Levels

 Catchment & Hydrological Impact

 The Newton Creek acts as the primary lifeblood for Lake Newton, making it a cornerstone of the Tasmania network.
 Managing the flow from the Newton Creek ensures that downstream agricultural zones receive consistent supply.
-The Tasmania region relies heavily on the seasonal inflows captured here.
+Catchment dynamics in the Tasmania are deeply influenced by the retention capacity of Lake Newton.

 Agricultural & Economic Significance